 Accommodation Options in and around Nubra Valley

-As these two villages are only 11 kms apart, taking accommodations in either village will not be a problem.
-During peak seasons, all guest houses are usually pre booked, so look up some good guest houses online, contact the person in charge, and get your room booked beforehand.
+As these two villages are only 11 km apart, taking accommodations in either village will not be a problem.
+During peak seasons, all guest houses are usually pre-booked.
+So, look up some good guesthouses online, contact the person in charge, and get your room booked beforehand.
 You might have to pay a small amount in advance for booking.
 This shouldn’t be a problem as people here lead a simple life far away from deceit and fraud.

 First Time Travelling Tips for Nubra Valley

-Network Provider: Ladakh is a part of Jammu & Kashmir and it has its own rules and regulation of network providers.
-Only Airtel postpaid sim can get a network coverage if it’s available.
-Buying a sim from J&K is quite difficult so it is recommended that you carry an Airtel Postpaid Sim before traveling to Leh.
+Ladakh has its own rules and regulation when it comes to network providers.
+Only Airtel postpaid sim can get network coverage if it’s available.
+Buying a sim here is quite difficult, so it is recommended that you carry an Airtel Postpaid Sim before travelling to Leh.

-Emergency: In cases of emergency during the journey, there are numerous army campsites after every few km.
+In cases of emergency during the journey, there are numerous army campsites every few kilometres.
 As army camps have their own communication network, this can be your best chance of rescue in case of emergency.

 Places to Visit in and around Nubra Valley

-Apart from these villages, a 32-meter tall statue of Maitreya Buddha facing towards the Shyok river has been built with 8 kg of gold.
-White Sand Dunes amidst mountains and the Bactrian Camels (double hump) Safari is the specialty of this valley.
+Apart from these villages, a 32-meter tall statue of Maitreya Buddha facing the Shyok river has been built with 8 kg of gold.
+White Sand Dunes amidst mountains and the Bactrian Camels (double hump) Safari is the speciality of this valley.

 Budget Travel to Nubra Valley

-The weather in Hunder can change from calm to heavy winds in few seconds.
-When winds start blowing and you are at sand dunes, it can get really messy with sand filling up in all your clothes.
-So carry an extra pair of sweaters and socks while visiting sand dunes and take extra care of your camera equipment.
+The weather in Hunder can change from calm to heavy winds in a few seconds.
+When winds start blowing and you are at sand dunes, it can get really messy with sand filling up all your clothes.
+So, carry an extra pair of sweaters and socks while visiting the sand dunes, and take extra care of your camera equipment.